evidentlyai/evidently/docs/book/README.md

 Evidently helps evaluate and test data and ML model quality throughout the model lifecycle.

 Evidently has a modular approach with 3 components: **Reports**, **Test Suites**, and a **Monitoring Dashboard**.
-These interfaces cover alternative usage scenarios: from  ad hoc analysis to automated pipeline testing and continuous monitoring.
+They cover different usage scenarios: from ad hoc analysis to automated pipeline testing and continuous monitoring.

 Evidently has a simple, declarative API and a library of in-built metrics, tests, and visualizations.

 # 1. Tests suites: batch model checks

 Tests perform structured data and ML model quality checks.
-You can set test parameters manually or let Evidently learn the expectations from the reference dataset.
-Tests verify a condition and return an explicit **pass** or **fail** result.
+You can set the conditions manually or let Evidently generate them based on the reference dataset.
+Tests will return an explicit **pass** or **fail** result.

 You can create a **Test Suite** from 50+ tests or run one of the **Presets**.
 For example, to test Data Stability or Regression Performance.